The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother's body returns to its prepregnancy state.

 Hospital (What to Expect)

-Immediately after delivery of a baby, the mother is monitored.
-If a general anesthetic was used during delivery, she is monitored for 2 to 3 hours after delivery, usually in a well-equipped recovery room with access to oxygen, intravenous fluids, and resuscitation equipment.
+Immediately after delivery of a baby, the mother is monitored for at least 1 hour.
+If an anesthetic was used during delivery, she is monitored for 2 to 3 hours after delivery, usually in a well-equipped recovery room with access to oxygen, intravenous fluids, and resuscitation equipment.

 Staff members check the mother's pulse rate and temperature.
-Normally, within the first 24 hours, the mother's pulse rate (which increased during pregnancy) begins to decline toward normal and her temperature may increase slightly, usually returning to normal by the second day.
+Normally, within the first 24 hours, the mother's pulse rate (which increased during pregnancy) begins to decline toward normal and her temperature may increase slightly, usually returning to normal during the first few days.
 After the first 24 hours, recovery is rapid.

 Hospital staff members make every effort to minimize the new mother's pain and the risk of bleeding and infection.